mahdimotamedi/nodejs-mongodb-api-example/README.md

 our api test is on postman:
 https://www.getpostman.com/collections/91ec44dd2f21635f6192

-> please install Postman to test api. it's a very handy software to test and make doc for api
+> please install Postman and import collection to test api. it's a very handy software to test api and make doc for that